tejas-eninisa/angular-material-admin/README.md

 hacking.
 The page must be served from a web server, e.g. apache, nginx, WebStorm built-in web server, etc., otherwise some features may not work properly.

 ## Integration
 In this version I currently intergrated the element table in it.
+The course data (https://blog.angular-university.io/angular-material-data-table/) is intergated but is is showing some errors.

 ## License
 The source code for the template is licensed under the MIT license, which you can find in